Positive representations of non-simply-laced split real quantum groups: Positive representations of for type

 and the Mellin transformed action on $f(r,s,t,u,v,w)$ is given by

-\end{Prop} To get the quantized action, we again rescaled the variables corresponding to whether the index are long or short root.
-Using the notation from Definition \ref{notation} (with $b_s=\frac{b}{\sqrt{3}}$), we found the action as follows. \begin{Thm} The action of $\cU_q(\g_\R)$ where $\g$ is of type $G_2$ corresponding to \\${w_0=s_2s_1s_2s_1s_2s_1}$ is given by
+Again, for notational convenience, the unshifted variables are omitted in the argument. \end{Prop} To get the quantized action, we again rescaled the variables corresponding to whether the index are long ($s,u,w$) or short ($r,t,v$).
+Using the notation from Definition \ref{notation} (with $b_s=\frac{b}{\sqrt{3}}$), we found the action as follows. \begin{Thm} The action of $\cU_q(\g_\R)$ on $L^2(\R^6)$, where $\g$ is of type $G_2$ corresponding to \\${w_0=s_2s_1s_2s_1s_2s_1}$ is given by